XOOMAR

 3 sources analyzedMedium confidenceTrend10Freshness100Source Trust88Factual Grounding92Signal Cluster40

-Microsoft is cutting about 2.1 percent of its workforce as it starts its new financial year, with most losses concentrated in commercial sales and Xbox, according to The Verge.
+Microsoft is cutting about 2.1 percent of its workforce as it starts its new financial year, with most losses concentrated in commercial sales and Xbox, according to The Verge, with more detail in our look at Microsoft’s Xbox layoffs and related coverage of Xbox studios splitting off.
 The timing matters.
 A new fiscal year is when budgets harden, teams get re-ranked, and management decides which functions deserve fresh investment.

 Amy Coleman, Microsoft’s executive vice president and chief people officer, framed the cuts around a changing technology industry and the “need to adjust resources and roles and shift how we operate” as AI changes companies like Microsoft.